jake-knerr/cogent/README.md

 For this document, the term "component" refers to a view component.

-#### Application state represents the totality of the state for a group of components as a whole.
+#### UI state represents the totality of the user interface state for a group of components as a whole.

 The group of components could be an application or a complex aggregate component.

-#### Application state can be broken into smaller parts that are individually known as simply _state_.
-In this document, _state_ refers to a part of application state.
+#### UI state can be broken into smaller parts that are individually known as simply _state_.
+In this document, _state_ refers to a part of UI state.

-#### Application state is presented via a group of components, with a single root component parenting a tree of child components.
+#### UI state is presented via a group of components, with a single root component parenting a tree of child components.

 All components have a parent component, with the only exception being the root component.